kevinlondon/kevinlondon.github.io/_posts/2016-09-19-devops-from-scratch-pt-1.md

 ## Running Our App with Vagrant

 Let's say we want to make it so anyone can develop on our application.
-Keeping all of our code on our local machine works fine for a while.
+Keeping our code on our local machine works fine for a while.
 We could pass out the instructions we just gave (not too hard, right?).
 There's two main challenges that you'll encounter: